Raspberry Pi Google Wall Calendar Project

 Originally, I was only going to setup a calendar, but thought having the weather along with it would be a great feature to add and I’m glad I did it.
 I searched many different website for a nice weather display and thought that the one offered by forecast.io was the best looking one available for my needs.

-For easy remote access to my device, I installed xrdp so that I could RDP into it from other systems at my house.
+For easy remote access to my device while on wireless, I enabled VNC on my Pi.
+I then install VNC view on my desktop so that I can RDP into.
 This makes it very convenient to make changes to it without using a mouse/keyboard connected directly to your Raspberry Pi.

 I secured Raspberry Pi and cables behind the a monitor using Velco tie wraps then attached an arm mount to the monitor.